 # Pipelines

-> Orchestrating tasks into coordinated workflows for data processing
+> Orchestrate tasks into coordinated data processing workflows.

 ## What pipelines are